bbb.png

 We live in a complicated world with a lot of complex issues.
 It might feel easier to point to a single group as the cause of all our problems.
 However, this oversimplification often leads to blaming groups for things they did not cause, which in turn results in unfair treatment.

-Recognising these varying motivations is essential for addEressing the root causes of discrimination.
+Recognising these varying motivations is essential for addressing the root causes of discrimination.
 To create a country where everyone is treated equally, we need to understand the ways discrimination is a part of our society today.

-Effects of Discrimination
+Effects of discrimination

 Regardless of the reasons, discrimination has serious consequences.
 Discrimination and prejudices have various effects that range from barely noticeable to severe and even life-threatening.
 It affects the victims, but also society as a whole.
 51% of people who experienced discrimination lost trust in people.
 Discrimination changes how people view each other and society, affecting how we interact, and influencing how we as a society behave.

 Discrimination can have obvious direct effects: not being hired can lead to unemployment and financial insecurity; threats can cause lasting sense of fear and lack of safety; etc. However, discrimination can also have less straightforward effects: People who get discriminated against can get psychological issues, for example lower self-esteem, depression, or anxiety disorders.
-When someone is exposed to stress due to discrimination for extended periods of time, these issues can even turn into physical problems.
+When someone is exposed to stress due to

 The story of Hossein

-Someone who deals a lot with racism is Hossein.
-Hossein is a 30 year old surgeon with 3 brothers, who fled from Iran 12 years ago.
-He is a musician, likes photography, and loves friendships where the door is always open.
-He is a kind and unique person with a lot of individuality.
-However, he notices that people often treat him based on prejudices and what they assume he must be like.
+Someone who deals with a lot with racism is Hossein.
+He is a 30 year old surgeon with 3 brothers, who fled from Iran 12 years ago.
+He is a musician who loves photography, and values friendships where the door is always open.
+However, he often notices that people often treat him based on their own prejudices and assumptions that don't align with who he is.